leonschoi/ClickCount.en/Quick Setup.md

 # Quick Setup

-This is a setup procedure for already installed system.
-For a full installation, see the installation sections of the 4 component chapters.
+This is the setup procedure for the already installed system.
+For complete installation steps, see the Installation section of the 4 component chapters.

 ## Windows

-Once all installation files are copied into destination directories and IIS is configured, the ClickCounter system can be brought up or down quickly as follows:
+Once all the installation files are copied to the target directory and IIS is configured, the ClickCounter System can be brought up or down quickly as follows:

 ### Web Server